 Step 1: Review past performance.
-Assess your on-farm management and handling practices
+Assess your on farm management and handling practices

-- Talk to your local abattoir or review past grading feedback results (look at variation in meat colour scores or pH levels.
-Remember the pH score should be as low as possible below 5.70). - Identify financial losses or penalties you have incurred for dark cutting in the past. - Remember that the maximum pH level acceptable under MSA is 5.70, so it is important to review those that did not meet this specification. - Consider grading compliance rates.
+- Review past grading feedback results.
+Look at variation in pH levels. - Identify financial losses or penalties you have incurred for dark cutting in the past. - Remember that the maximum pH level acceptable for MSA is 5.70, so it is important to review those that did not meet this specification and think about reasons why this occurred. - Use your feedback to look at compliance rates over time to identify any trends or problematic times of the year.
 Was there a seasonal effect?

-Step 2: Assess your current on-farm management and handling practices
+Step 2: Assess your current on farm management and handling practices

-- Using the guideline tables in this publication, tick-off those practices you are routinely doing.
-Take note of those which you are not doing.
-Cross out the ones which don't apply to your operation. - Summarise and prioritise the practices which you need to do.
+- Using the guideline tables in this publication, tick off those practices you are routinely doing and take note of those you're not.
+Cross out the ones that don't apply to your operation. - Summarise and prioritise the practices you need to do.
 Develop an action plan (what you need to do and by when).